upperlinecode/flask-and-MongoDB-teachers/README.md

 pip install flask flask-pymongo dnspython bcrypt bson datetime
 ```

+> Depending on which code editor you use, `pip install <package>` may or may not be enough to install a package.
+Two additional methods you could try to ensure a package is installed are:
+>
+> - `sudo pip install <package>` can force the installation if a user has sufficient privileges
+> - `pip install <package> --user` can do the installation just for the user's account

-And you'll need to export these variables in the Terminal:
+And you'll need to export these variables in the Terminal if they haven't already been saved during your environment setup:

 ```bash
 export FLASK_APP=main.py